Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.nc4 -k -o can_F_out.nc4 -a netcdf4 -x canonical -r 25
       ```
     * If environment variables `HDF5_VOL_CONNECTOR` and `HDF5_PLUGIN_PATH` are
-      set to use log-based VOL, then the execution will abort, as this option
+      set to use Log VOL, then the execution will abort, as this option is
-      is equivalent to the below one, i.e. `-a netcdf4 -x log`.
+      equivalent to `-a netcdf4 -x log`.
   + **-a netcdf4 -x log**
     * This option writes data using the NetCDF-4 library which calls the HDF5
-      log-based VOL underneath.
+      Log VOL connector underneath.
-    * The log-based VOL stores data in a log layout, rather than a canonical
+    * The Log VOL stores data in a log layout, rather than a canonical layout.
-      layout.
-The output file is a valid HDF5 file but requires the log-based
+      The output file is a valid HDF5 file but requires the Log VOL to read and
-      VOL to read and understand the data structures.
+      understand the data structures.
     * **Requirements** - The two environment variables `HDF5_VOL_CONNECTOR` and
-      `HDF5_PLUGIN_PATH` must be set to use log-based VOL in order to run.
-The
+      `HDF5_PLUGIN_PATH` must be set to use Log VOL connector in order to run.
-      e3sm_io program will check and error out if they are not set.
+      The e3sm_io program will check and error out if they are not set.
     * Example run command:
       ```
       export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${HOME}/LOG_VOL/lib